How to Apply for Financial Aid

 Gulfport, FL 33707

-- The Terms and Conditions of Receiving Financial Aid form needs to be signed electronically and submitted annually for all new and continuing students through your MyStetson account no later than August 1.
+- The Terms and Conditions of Receiving Financial Aid form needs to be signed electronically (as detailed in your award letter) and submitted annually for all new and continuing students through your MyStetson account no later than August 1.
 You will NOT receive a refund check or direct deposit until this step is completed.

 Step 6: Fill out Direct Deposit Form at the Business Office or pick up your refund check.

-- If you have accepted financial aid to cover your living expenses and you have NOT received an email from us with any problems, you would receive your refund via check or direct deposit the first business day of the semester.
-Please contact the Business Office about signing up for direct deposit, picking up a check, any special delivery requirements, or if you have questions about charges to your account.
+- If you have accepted financial aid to cover your living expenses and are expecting a refund via check or direct deposit you can expect it the first business day of the semester.
+Please contact the Business Office about signing up for direct deposit, picking up your check, any special delivery requirements, or if you have questions about charges to your account.

 If you intend to take classes during the summer at the College of Law, study abroad, or visit another school you will need to fill out a Financial Aid Summer Request Form.
 These forms are available in March once the class schedule is finalized in the Registrar's Office.